 This production is FREE to view thanks to the Shubert Foundation, the Applied Materials Foundation, and our donors who have made contributions to Gloucester Stage this season.
 Please consider making a gift with your complimentary ticket purchase to help continue our mission on Cape Ann.

 There are a limited number of ‘seats’ available.
 Click WATCH ONLINE and then, on August 5th a video link and password will be emailed to you.
 Your ticket will have a date on it, but you will have access to watch at any point from August 6th – 9th.

-Leigh Strimbeck* is thrilled to be working on this play, at this time and also for the first time with Gloucester Stage Company, having grown up in nearby Marblehead and Swampscott!
-Most recently she appeared as Madame Arcati in Blithe Spirit with Voice Theatre of Woodstock, NY.
+Leigh Strimbeck* is thrilled to be working on this play at Gloucester Stage Company, having grown up in nearby Marblehead and Swampscott!
+Most recently she appeared as Virginia Butley in Native Gardens with Gloucester Stage, and Madame Arcati in Blithe Spirit with Voice Theatre of Woodstock, NY.
 Associate member of The Bloomsburg Theatre Ensemble (BTE); former the Artistic Director of the Theatre Institute at Sage (TIS); an artist in residence in the theater program at Russell Sage College; co-founder of WAM Theatre in The Berkshires.
 Regional theater acting and directing includes Barrington Public Theater; BTE; WAM; The Rep in Albany, NY; Saratoga Shakespeare; Shakespeare and Co; Berkshire Playwrights Lab and Voice Theatre.
 Feature films: UnCivil Liberties, Fighting for Freedom, Little BiPeep, Lifetime Movie Network’s Off the Rails, Deception, and the short film Key Transitions.
 Proud member of Actors’ Equity Association and SAG/AFTRA.
 For reel and more info: leighstrimbeck.com

 How do I watch online?